shivamanipatil/godo/README.md

 Godo is simple CLI app to manage your todo tasks.

 # Requirements
-Go >= 1.13 recommended.[notify-send](http://manpages.ubuntu.com/manpages/xenial/man1/notify-send.1.html) and [at](https://linux.die.net/man/1/at) should be installed for scheduling the remainder notifications.
+Go >= 1.13 recommended.[notify-send](http://manpages.ubuntu.com/manpages/xenial/man1/notify-send.1.html) and [at](https://linux.die.net/man/1/at) should be installed for scheduling the reminder notifications.

 ## Features
 * Add, update, removea and read tasks.
-* [At jobs](https://linux.die.net/man/1/at) can be created for sending remainder notification for a task at particular day and time.
+* [At jobs](https://linux.die.net/man/1/at) can be created for sending reminder notification for a task at particular day and time.
+This is send a desktop notification at specified time date with task description.
 * List of tasks, list of pending tasks, number of pending tasks.
 * Tasks are stored in .json format.